jpedro/jpedro.github.io/self-hosting.md

 You should use the DNS challenge for it.
 The cloudflare plugin works really well with Lets Encrypt.

-Now a dpeloyment is an `rsync` call away:
+Now a deployment is an `rsync` call away:

 ```
 $ cat ./bin/deploy